MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuimxdc-adjustimageablearea.md

 The <i>prclImageableArea</i> parameter is IN OUT.
 All other parameters for this method are input only.

-If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT value, which willcause the current print job to fail.
+If the plug-in cannot complete the operation, it should return an appropriate failure HRESULT value, which will cause the current print job to fail.

 ## -see-also